GooseFX1/gamma-swap-api/README.md

 - `[Optional]` Address of the referral account for getting a share of swap fees: `--referral-account` or `REFERRAL_ACCOUNT` in env
 - `[Optional]` Override the default duration(in seconds) between updating the priofee response: `priofee-poll-frequency-secs` or `PRIOFEE_POLL_FREQUENCY_SECS` in env
 - `[Optional]` Override the default number of blocks considered for the priority-fee response: `priofee-n-blocks` or `PRIOFEE_N_BLOCKS` in env
 - `[Optional]` Override the referral program.
-Gamma currently uses [this program](https://github.com/TeamRaccoons/referral.git) deployed on mainnet at [REFER4ZgmyYx9c6He5XfaTMiGfdLwRnkV4RPp9t9iF3](https://solscan.io/account/REFER4ZgmyYx9c6He5XfaTMiGfdLwRnkV4RPp9t9iF3)
+GAMMA currently uses [this program](https://github.com/TeamRaccoons/referral.git) deployed on mainnet at [REFER4ZgmyYx9c6He5XfaTMiGfdLwRnkV4RPp9t9iF3](https://solscan.io/account/REFER4ZgmyYx9c6He5XfaTMiGfdLwRnkV4RPp9t9iF3)

 ## Demo
 The package also includes a binary for making swaps with the http-api.
 First run the binary with the steps above and then `cargo run --bin swap` to make a mainnet swap for `0.01 SOL -> USDC`.
 This requires that a `keypair.json` file containing a funded wallet's keypair be present in the workspace root.